-As part of the ORSA the Group has reviewed all material risks; credit and market risks and longevity improvements remain our key risk exposures.
+As part of the ORSA the group has reviewed all material risks and continues to recognise longevity improvements, credit and market risks as our key risk exposures.
 These risk exposures are expected to remain relatively stable.

-D. VALUATION FOR SOLVENCY PURPOSES
+D. VALUATION FOR SOLVENCY II PURPOSES